 The BS shall provide periodic unicast request opportunities.
 In order for this service to work correctly, the Request/Transmission Policy setting (7.7.8.9.10) shall be such that the CPE is prohibited from using any contention request opportunities for that connection.
 The BS may issue unicast request opportunities as prescribed by this service even if prior requests are currently unfulfilled.
 This results in the CPE using only unicast request opportunities in order to obtain upstream transmission opportunities.
 The CPE could still send a bandwidth request by sending the BR subheader in a MAC PDU on an existing upstream transmission as well.
 All other bits of the Request/Transmission Policy are irrelevant to the fundamental operation of this scheduling service and should be set according to network policy.

+In 802.22b systems, to meet an rtPS service flow’s need, the MR-BS and the R-CPE along the path shall poll its S-CPE or grant dynamic size bandwidth to its S-CPE on a real-time periodic basis.
+The MR-BS or the R-CPE may send RS scheduling information (RS-SCH) to its S-CPE to indicate when it will schedule a poll in the future.

+7.7.28 RS-SCH message

+This message may be used for the coordination of the uplink allocation.
+It is sent by an MR-BS to an R-CPE or sent by an R-CPE to an S-CPE.

+Table xx — RS-SCH message format